inonitz/glfw_easy/README.md

 Essentially AWC2 is a wrapper around GLFW, glbinding & ImGui
 that lets you create multiple independant Window-Context pairs
 along with ImGui for interactive/debugging purposes

+Lastly, this repo was when I did most of my studying on Game-Loop Architectures, CFD (before my updated repo compute-shader-fluid-2d) and gpgpu